Valkarie01/Project-2/README.md

 As someone who loves music, it seems hard to find good music.
 So I wanted to make something that everyone can contribute into and find new music and add music that they enjoy so that others can enjoy too.

+## Install Instructions

+In order to use, you must
+- npm install bcryptjs connect-mongo dotenv express express-session liquid-express-views method-override mongoose morgan

 ## Seed used:

 startingBands = {